LnBdd/hyberflow/Nachbau/BioprintingCartridge.md

   <img src="../Abbildungen/Montage_22.svg" width=200>
 </p>

-Connect the tupe adapter, inserted into the reservoir, with the lower hydraulic quick release and thread a tube clamp onto the tubing.
+Connect the tupe adapter, inserted into the reservoir, with the lower hydraulic quick release and thread a hose clamp onto the tubing.
 Place the reservoir between the upper and lower support plate.

 -----